 As far back as 2013, Econsultancy found aged adults aged 35 to 44 are the most active tablet users in both the US (15%) and the UK (21%).
-He also found that smartphone usage in both countries is particularly high when researching a retail purchase, standing at almost a quarter of respondents (24% in UK and 22% in US).
+They also found that smartphone usage in both countries is particularly high when researching a retail purchase, standing at almost a quarter of respondents (24% in UK and 22% in US).
 In contrast, financial services products are less likely to be researched on a mobile device; only 9% of US and 7% of UK adults use their smartphone in this way... but all percentages have only risen.

 Another study pubished more recently in the Harvard Business Review found that having to wait 10 seconds for a page to load can make 50% of consumers give up and leave.
 Researchers at Microsoft even found that a website begins losing traffic to competitors when it takes 250 milliseconds longer to load!
 It seems that when digital consumers have a less than favourable online experience, they fault the company immediately.
 To these shoppers, there’s no satisfactory excuse for a poor digital experience.

 So let’s have a look at some primary online market research methods to ensure that your product and/or service offering meets the shopping experience expectations of the digital consumer, today and tomorrow.

 5 Methods to Measure and Develop the Online Shopping Experience